Darrell D'Silva

-Darrell Fitzgerald D'Silva is a British actor, best known for his role as Hendrik Davie in ITV series Van der Valk and notable for his work with the Royal Shakespeare Company.
+Darrell Fitzgerald D'Silva is a British actor, best known for his role as Hendrik Davie in ITV series Van der Valk is notable for his work with the Royal Shakespeare Company.

 Early life and education

 Darrell Fitzgerald D'Silva was born in Rotherham, South Yorkshire.

 D'Silva was part of the 1980s Sheffield music scene, playing with The Anti-Group and Hula before becoming an actor.
 He graduated from the Drama Centre London.

 Career

 Stage

 D'Silva first joined the Royal Shakespeare Company (RSC) in 1996 to play Kilroy in Steven Pimlott's production of Tennessee Williams's Camino Real.
 He has appeared in plays with the company for over 20 years, touring the world, and was made associate artist in 2011.

 His work at the Royal National Theatre includes The Rose Tattoo, The Royal Hunt of the Sun, and Closer.

 Film and television

 From 1995 to 1996, he was a regular on the BBC crime drama Out of the Blue.

-In 2006, he played Johann Lindeman, captain of the Gouverneur Generaal Loudon, a ship that survived the 1883 explosion of Krakatoa in the BBC docu-drama Krakatoa: The Last Days.
+In 2006, he played Johann Lindeman, captain of the Gouverneur Generaal Loudon, a ship that survived the 1883 explosion of Krakatoa in the BBC docudrama Krakatoa: The Last Days.

 In 2014, he played Gunnar in Northmen: A Viking Saga.

-In 2015, he played Max Scullion in Father Brown episode 3.5 "The Last Man" and in 2016 he played Geoff Craven in Endeavour episode 3.3 "Prey", and an Ironborn in the HBO series Game of Thrones in season 6.
+In 2015, he played Max Scullion in the episode "The Last Man" of Father Brown, and in 2016 he played Geoff Craven in the episode "Prey" of Endeavour, as well as a background role as an unnamed Ironborn in the HBO series Game of Thrones.
 In 2018, he appeared in three episodes of the six-episode BBC drama miniseries Informer.